Contact UsInvestorsCareersMediaScienceContact Us

 Outcomes

-RESPONSIBILITYHealthcare Organisation Grants
+ResponsibilityHealthcare Organisation Grants

 Pfizer is committed to being transparent about the relationships we have with other organisations.

-PP-UNP-GBR-6780 / November 2023
+PP-UNP-GBR-13794 / November 2025

-Science Products Responsibility PartnershipsCareers Privacy Statement Terms of Use Contact UsSitemap Copyright © 2017-2024 Pfizer Limited.
-PP-UNP-GBR-8108 / January 2024.
+Science Products Responsibility Partnerships Careers Privacy Statement Terms of Use Contact UsSitemap Copyright © 2017-2025 Pfizer Limited.
+PP-UNP-GBR-13382 / September 2025.
 All rights reserved.
 Registered in England and Wales No. 526209.
 Registered office: Ramsgate Road, Sandwich, Kent CT13 9NJ.
 VAT No. GB201048427.
 This website is intended for the general public in the UK.